BenjaminCyberSec/NASApplication/README.md

 python manage.py runserver
 ```

+**The application access parameters:**

 Localhost: http://127.0.0.1:8000/ (access user pages only)

-Admin url: http://127.0.0.1:8000/admin/registration_validation/ (access admin pages only - default django option have been set unavaible)
+Admin url: http://127.0.0.1:8000/admin/ (Default django admin interface)

 Note1:
-As long as the user has not been validated, the connection page will output the credentials are unvalid.
-Superuser account cannot use the website, their credentials only workin for admin section.
+As long as a user has not been validated, the connection page will output the credentials are invalid.

 Note2:
-When the project is run locally, django will print mails (use to transmit keys of shared files) on the console.
-In production the settings file has to be edited to provide the host, the port, the credentials as well as tls and ssl like explained in the rapport
+When the project runs locally, Django will print email text (used to activate user and to transmit keys of shared files) to the console.
+In production the settings file may be edited to provide the host, the port, the credentials as well as TLS and SSL.

+In production, the value of “SECRET_KEY” in the file settings.py should be changed.
+Its usage is made mandatory by Django as it uses it to secure signed data.